 Since homemade crescent dough stores well in the fridge you can use it up within a week or freeze it for extended use.
 Keep in mind fats that solidify will harden once refrigerated so plan accordingly and give your dough time to thaw on the counter before unrolling.
 On the other hand, margarine stays soft even when cold, which makes it great for this purpose.
 However, I only use butter now.

 Crescent Rolls vs Croissants

-The difference between crescent rolls and croissants is that crescent rolls are made from hydrogenated fats and leavening like baking powder.
+The difference between crescent rolls and croissants is that crescent rolls are made from hydrogenated fats and leavening, like baking powder.
 This creates a flexible dough that is easy to work with.
 Croissants, on the other hand, are buttery flaky layers of pastry sheets that get laminated with butter to create flaky layers.
-Croissants are also made with yeast whereas crescents are not.

 Although both crescents and croissants roll up starting with the widest part of the dough, the two differ in texture and fluffiness.
-Crescent dough is not puff pastry which is usually unleavened.
+Crescent dough is not as flaky as Croissants.

 - Flour- all-purpose or bread flour can be used.

 - Sugar- I used granulated white sugar.

 - Leavening- a combination of dry yeast and baking powder is used to enhance dough.

 - Margarine or Butter- the original recipe calls for margarine but I like to use unsalted butter instead.
 The only downside with that is that it needs to thaw longer than margarine-enriched dough which is more flexible.